thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game ship modules are in *shipmodules.dat* file which is in *data* directory.
-- To remove existing ship module from game, you can delete it from *shipmodules.dat* or in modification file add tag `module` with attribute `index` which value will be index of ship module to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing ship module, you can do it in *shipmodules.dat* file in *data* directory or in modification file (better option) add tag `module` with attribute `index` which value will be index of selected ship module and attribute `action`.
+Then if you modify existing ship module, add changed values.

 ### Ship module data structure
 - Each ship module starts with tag `module`.
 - Attribute `index` is a module index (it can be number or text) and must be unique.
 This value is used in ships data entries.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Attribute `name`: Standard name of module.
 Will be visible in ship info screen and in shipyards.
 - Attribute `type`: Type of module.
 Available options are: Engine, Cabin, Cockpit,